 The last all-natural supplement for sleep that we’re going to cover is calcium, a common micromineral in dairy products with a wide range of health benefits.
 Calcium supports bone health, cardiovascular health, and promotes deep sleep cycles.
 A study published in the European Neurology Journal identified a link between the absence of deep REM sleep to individuals with calcium deficiencies.
 Researchers were able to reduce sleep disturbances and normalize sleeping patterns once they restored the blood calcium level of its subjects.
 This study suggests that calcium is not only good for your teeth and bones, but it belongs in the conversion with other non-prescription natural sleeping remedies.

 Calcium helps cure insomnia by converting L-Tryptophan into serotonin and melatonin.
 Most people get enough calcium in their diet from foods such as milk, yogurt, cheese, broccoli, kale, and almonds.
+Even bone broth protein has calcium in each serving.
 Since milk also contains small amounts of L-Tryptophan as well, there is some truth to the tried and true method of drinking a warm glass of milk before bed.
 If you regularly avoid calcium-rich foods, we suggest an additional calcium supplement to take alongside safe OTC sleeping pills to get rid of insomnia.
 Herbal sleep aids are usually enough to prevent sleep deprivation.
 Though, if you’re calcium deficient, you may need some additional help.